NVIDIA/ContrastiveLosses4VRD/README.md

   * scikit-image
 * An NVIDIA GPU and CUDA 8.0 or higher.
 Some operations only have gpu implementation.

-An easy installation if you already have Python 3 and CUDA 9.0:
+An easy installation if you already have Anaconda Python 3 and CUDA 9.0:
 ```
 conda install pytorch=0.4.1
 pip install cython matplotlib numpy scipy pyyaml packaging pycocotools tensorboardX tqdm pillow scikit-image